 Terra Alta in Preston County, West Virginia — The American South (Appalachia)

 Topics.
-This historical marker is listed in this topic list: War, 1st Iraq & Desert Storm.
+This historical marker is listed in this topic list: War, World I. A significant historical month for this entry is August 1914.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Vietnam War (here, next to this marker); Korean War (here, next to this marker); In Memory Of All American Veterans (here, next to this marker); World War II (here, next to this marker); World War I (a few steps from this marker); In Flander's Field by John McCrae / Buddy Poppy (within shouting distance of this marker); Everett Wayne "Budd" Sell (within shouting distance of this marker); Clifford Paul Kelly (within shouting distance of this marker).
+World War II (here, next to this marker); Korean War (here, next to this marker); In Memory Of All American Veterans (here, next to this marker); Vietnam War (here, next to this marker); Gulf War (a few steps from this marker); In Flander's Field by John McCrae / Buddy Poppy (within shouting distance of this marker); Everett Wayne "Budd" Sell (within shouting distance of this marker); Clifford Paul Kelly (within shouting distance of this marker).
 Touch for a list and map of all markers in Terra Alta.